 When the XW Pro is in Grid Support mode and P(V) function is enabled:

-- The XW Pro dynamically increases the active power injected into the utility grid from the pre-disturbance level when AC voltage trends lower than V2, following the P1P2 segment in the figure below. - The XW Pro dynamically curtails active power injected into the utility grid from the pre-disturbance level when AC voltage trends higher than V5, following P5P6 segment in the figure below. - By adjusting the active power in response to grid voltage fluctuations, XW Pro contributes to grid stabilization towards the nominal value.
+- XW Pro dynamically curtails active power injected into the utility grid in response to voltage fluctuations. - By adjusting active power in response to grid voltage fluctuations, the XW Pro contributes to grid stabilization towards the nominal value.